zhaoxile/Trans-TNN-Toolbox/README.md

 ## 1. Introduction

 The transformed tensor singular values decomposition (t-SVD) captures the low-rankness of the frontal slices under the given transform, which mitigates the inherent information loss to matricization or tensor flattening.
 We develop a TranTSVD toolbox in Matlab with the tensor completion task as an example.
 The TranTSVD toolbox includes the classical transformed t-SVD methods [1], such as the standrad DFT-based TNN [2,3], the unitary transformed TNN (UTNN) [4], the framelet transformed TNN (FTNN) [5], and the nonlinear transformed TNN (NTTNN) [6].
-Table \ref{tnn} lists the used functions in the TranTSVD toolbox.

 ## 2. Example